What to Do If: You Test Positive and Live in a Residence Hall

 - If you decide to leave campus for your isolation period, you must notify the Residence Life and Housing representative.
 You will be provided additional guidance for this situation.

 - Clothes for at least a week.
-You can do laundry in Arnold, so you can bring detergent if you'd like.
+You can do laundry, so you can bring detergent if you'd like.

 - All your academic resources: books, pens, pencils, paper, notebooks, camera, headphones, etc.